Zapper-fi/protocol/src/pages/agents.md

 }

 type NftCollectionMedias {
+  """
-  """Image of the collection as an horizontal rectangle""" banner(excludeFormats: [NftMediaExcludeFormat!]): Image
+  Image of the collection as an horizontal rectangle
+  """
+  banner(excludeFormats: [NftMediaExcludeFormat!]): Image

+  """
-  """Image of the collection as a vertical rectangle""" card(excludeFormats: [NftMediaExcludeFormat!]): Image
+  Image of the collection as a vertical rectangle
+  """
+  card(excludeFormats: [NftMediaExcludeFormat!]): Image

+  """
-  """Image of the collection as a square""" logo(excludeFormats: [NftMediaExcludeFormat!]): Image }
+  Image of the collection as a square
+  """
+  logo(excludeFormats: [NftMediaExcludeFormat!]): Image
+}